Buckfast Abbey: Buckfast Tonic Wine

 The monastery's most successful product is Buckfast Tonic Wine, a fortified wine which the monks began making in the 1890s.
-However in 1927, the Abbey lost its licence to sell wine and as a result, the Abbot allowed wine merchants to distribute on behalf of the Abbey.
+In 1927, the Abbey lost its licence to sell wine and as a result, the Abbot allowed wine merchants to distribute on behalf of the Abbey.
 At the same time, the recipe was changed to be less of a patent medicine and more of a medicated wine.

 Its perceived links to violent anti-social behaviour – especially in Scotland – have been a controversial issue for the abbey which has employed a youth worker in one area affected.

 Following a decision by Police Scotland to attach anti-crime labels to bottles in some areas, the distributor for Great Britain, J Chandler and Co. announced its intention to pursue legal action.

 Beekeeping

-Brother Adam (born Karl Kehrle in 1898 in Germany, died in 1996) was put in charge of the Abbey's beekeeping in 1919, and began extensive breeding work creating the honeybee now known as the Buckfast bee.
-Brother Adam had to replenish the bee colonies as 30 of the monastery's 46 colonies had been wiped out by a disease known at the time as the Isle of Wight Disease, but later called Acarine, all the bees that died were of the Old British Black bee (a now extinct British strain of the A. m. mellifera).
+Brother Adam, born Karl Kehrle in 1898 in Germany, died in 1996, was put in charge of the Abbey's beekeeping in 1919, and began extensive breeding work creating the honeybee now known as the Buckfast bee.
+Brother Adam had to replenish the bee colonies, as 30 of the monastery's 46 colonies had been wiped out by a disease known at the time as the Isle of Wight Disease, but later called Acarine.
+All the bees that died were of the Old British Black bee, a now extinct British strain of the A. m. mellifera.

 The 16 hives that survived were descended from A. m. ligustica queens from the Ligurian Alps region of Italy.
 At the request of the government, Brother Adam helped in restocking the British Isles with his disease resistant Buckfast bees.
-Today the breeding of pedigree Buckfast bees is regulated by the Federation of European Buckfast Beekeepers (G.D.E.B.) in over twenty six countries with numerous breeders.
+Today the breeding of pedigree Buckfast bees is regulated by the Federation of European Buckfast Beekeepers (G.D.E.B.) in over twenty-six countries with numerous breeders.

-Buckfast bees are no longer kept at the Abbey, instead of commercial beekeeping with nearly 400 hives, today the focus at the Abbey's apiary is educational such as beekeeping courses, workshops, and honeybee experience days with their 4 hives.
+Buckfast bees are no longer kept at the Abbey.
+Instead of commercial beekeeping with nearly 400 hives, today the focus at the Abbey's apiary is educational such as beekeeping courses, workshops, and honeybee experience days with their 4 hives.

 Schools

 Buckfast Abbey Preparatory School

-From 1967 until 1994, the abbey ran a prep school for boys aged 7 to 13, but was obliged to close it as the school became financially non-viable due to dwindling numbers of boarders.
+From 1967 until 1994, the abbey ran a prep school for boys and girls aged 7 to 13, but was obliged to close it as the school became financially non-viable due to dwindling numbers of boarders.
 Two former monks were later convicted and imprisoned for sexually abusing boys during this period.